kennethkn/copilot-history-wipe/README.md

 # delete-bing-ai-copilot-chat-history

-A Python script that uses Selenium to automate deleting all chat history in Bing AI/Copilot (since Microsoft hasn't provided an official way to remove all chat history in one click...)
+A Python script that uses Selenium to automate deleting all Bing AI/Copilot chat history.

+This script was made because Microsoft hasn't provided an official way to delete all chat history in one click.

 ## Prerequisites